LukeShu/leaguer/lib/sampling/README.md

  - `can_get?(User, String setting_name) => Fixnum`

-   Returns whether or nat this sampling method can get a specifed statistic; 0 means 'false', positive integers mean 'true', where higher numbers are higher priority.
+   Returns whether or not this sampling method can get a specifed statistic; 0 means 'false', positive integers mean 'true', where higher numbers are higher priority.